Slit Image Test

 Overview

-The Slit Image (CCD or film) Test (SIT) combines the best of the Caustic & LWT and avoids their difficulties:
+The Lateral Image (CCD or film) Test (LIT) combines the best of the Caustic & LWT and avoids their difficulties:

-SIT employees a Caustic type mask, each mask hole returning an images of the testers slit, which by the way is visible in an eyepiece.
+LIT employees a Caustic type mask, each mask hole returning an images of the testers source, which by the way is visible in an eyepiece.
 But unlike the Caustic, all the mask holes are open allowing the capture of all the LWT measurements with one exposure.
+That image is then processed by imageJ without human judgement.
+Those results are then the input to the LIT Spreadsheet, which computes Foucault's for a specified Conic Constant (not just a parabola).
+The LIT spreadsheet equations were verified using sixtests.exe in the Caustic, Fixed Source mode.

 Film Verses CCD